What Is a Brute-Force Attack?

 With Akamai Bot Manager, security teams can:

-A brute-force attack is a cyberthreat in which attackers attempt to gain access to an account or an IT environment by injecting many username and password combinations until a valid pair is discovered.
-Brute-force attacks are usually carried out by botnets that can make hundreds of thousands of login attempts per hour, reducing the amount of time it takes to access an account.
+A brute-force attack is a cyberthreat in which attackers use automated tools to repeatedly try username and password combinations until they gain unauthorized access to an account or IT environment.
+These attacks are typically carried out by botnets that can perform hundreds of thousands of login attempts per hour, increasing the risk of account takeover and data exposure.

 To combat brute-force attacks, security teams can deploy bot management technology, two-factor authentication, or multi-factor authentication solutions, and encourage users to adopt strong passwords.
 Unique passwords are often longer passwords with a mix of lowercase and uppercase letters as well as numbers and symbols.
 Password length impacts the amount of time it takes for bots and botnets to guess your password.